lezette/learning-a11y/src/was/update-on-was-monday-mar-17.md

   <p>I really love that I'm learning something every day, and I'm excited for the future.</p>

-  <p>I'm looking to join a study group for the WAS exam.
-I can't find any free groups, and I can't afford paid groups.
-    If you
-    know of any or intend to start one, please shoot me a DM on <a href="https://www.linkedin.com/in/elizabeth-meshioye/" target="_blank" rel="noopener noreferrer">LinkedIn</a>.</p>

   <p>Thanks for reading, have a nice day!</p>
 </div>